natalieagus/50005/docs/NS/05-network-security-app.md

 # Application Scenarios of Cryptography

+{:.highlight-title}
+> Detailed learning objectives
+>
+> - **Understand Key Security Properties**
+>   - Learn the essential principles of confidentiality, integrity, and authentication in network communication.
+>   - Recognize the limitations of cryptography alone in providing access and availability.
+> - **Explore Security Risks in Plain Message Communication**
+>   - Identify how unauthenticated communication leaves systems vulnerable to spoofing and impersonation.
+>   - Understand the impact of compromised confidentiality, integrity, and authentication.
+> - **Evaluate the Effectiveness of Cryptography Applications**
+>   - Explore the benefits and limitations of symmetric encryption for confidentiality.
+>   - Recognize how asymmetric encryption with nonce exchange helps prevent replay attacks.
+> - **Examine the Role of Certificate Authorities (CA)**
+>   - Understand how CAs ensure secure communication through digital certificates.
+>   - Learn to distinguish legitimate public keys using CA-issued certificates.
+> - **Implement Message Digests and Non-Repudiation Techniques**
+>   - Identify how hash functions ensure data integrity in secure communications.
+>   - Explore how digital signatures guarantee non-repudiation.
+> - **Utilize Efficient Secure Communication Techniques**
+>   - Learn how session keys facilitate secure communication without compromising efficiency.
+>   - Understand the conditions needed to achieve non-repudiation with session keys.
+> - **Apply Concepts to Real-World Scenarios**
+>   - Assess potential vulnerabilities in secure email communication.
+>   - Recognize the importance of verifying data integrity over confidentiality in software downloads.
+>
+>These learning objectives are designed to deepen your understanding of the nuances involved in network security application scenarios, particularly focusing on how cryptography impacts confidentiality, integrity, and authentication.

 Previously, we list out four security properties that are essential for secure communication over the network:
 1. Confidentiality
 2. Integrity